django-salesforce/django-salesforce/README.rst

 Use with Django 5.1 or 4.2(LTS) requires currently an enteprise license key DJSF_LICENSE_KEY unless you accept the AGPL license and install our otherwise identical package "django-salesforce-agpl" instead.
 The license keys are available to sponsors.
+Use with a pre-release Django version is free.

-Both versions will be free automatically in Django-salesforce 5.2 when a key will be required for Django 5.2.
-Use with pre-release Django versions is free.
+..
+Both versions will be free automatically in Django-salesforce 5.2 when a key will be
+.. required for Django 5.2.
+Use with pre-release Django versions is free. see more in wiki

 Quick Start